 From time to time, the Company is involved in certain litigation that arise in the normal course of its operations.
 The Company records a loss contingency for these matters when it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
-The Company does not believe the resolution of these matters will have a material adverse effect on the Company's financial position, results of operations or cash flows and no material amounts are accrued relative to these matters at December 31, 2019 or 2020.
+The Company does not believe the resolution of these matters will have a material adverse effect on the Company's financial position, results of operations or cash flows and no material amounts are accrued relative to these matters at December 31, 2021 or 2020.

-(6) Convertible Preferred Stock
+(7) Convertible Preferred Stock

 In connection with the Covey Park Acquisition, the Company issued 210,000 shares of Series A Convertible Preferred Stock with a face value of \$210.0 million and a fair value of \$200.0 million as part of the consideration for the acquisition and sold 175,000 shares of Series B Convertible Preferred Stock for \$175.0 million to its majority stockholder.
-On May 19, 2020, the Company redeemed all of the outstanding shares of the Series A Convertible Preferred Stock for an aggregate redemption price of \$210.0 million plus accrued and unpaid dividends of approximately \$2.9 million.
+On May 19, 2020, the Company redeemed the 210,000 outstanding shares of the Series A Convertible Preferred Stock for an aggregate redemption price of \$210.0 million plus accrued and unpaid dividends of approximately \$2.9 million.
 The holder of the Series B Convertible Preferred Stock is entitled to receive quarterly dividends at a rate of 10% per annum, which are paid in arrears.
-The holder may convert any or all shares of such preferred stock into shares of the Company's common stock at a conversion price of \$4.00 per share, or an aggregate of 43,750,000 shares of the Company's common stock at \$4.00 per share, subject to adjustment pursuant to customary anti-dilution provisions.
+The holder of the Series B Convertible Preferred Stock may convert any or all shares of such preferred stock into shares of the Company's common stock at \$4.00 per share, subject to adjustment pursuant to customary anti-dilution provisions.
 The Company has the right to redeem the Series B Convertible Preferred Stock at any time at face value plus accrued dividends.
 The Series B Convertible Preferred Stock is classified as mezzanine equity based on the majority stockholder's ability to control the terms of conversion to common stock.

-(7) Stockholders' Equity
+(8) Stockholders' Equity